2021-2022 Housing Information

 Thank you for your interest in on-campus housing at CSUSB; we care about your safety and success!
 We decided in early 2021 to continue with lower density housing as we ease back to pre-pandemic housing occupancy and functions during the 2021-2022 academic year.
 Consequently, we have less space available than during a typical year.
 We make on-campus housing assignments based on application submission date and space availability via cancellations.
 The 2021-2022 housing application was available starting February 1, 2021 and is now closed.
 Our first round of assignments were sent the week of April 19, 2021.

-We encourage students to regularly check their Coyote email and visit CSUSB's Coronavirus Information page for campus announcements.
-Information is being updated based on the rapidly changing circumstances.
-This information is current as of 12:00 p.m.
-PST on January 25, 2021.
+We encourage students to regularly check their Coyote email and visit CSUSB's Return of the Pack Information page for campus announcements.

 Health and Safety Measures